 A video, Generations of Faith Continuing the Journey was shown to further illustrate the impact of the campaign, emphasizing the success of our groundbreaking Catholic Youth Ministry Initiative – a GOF program that provides on-site support to parishes through funding the salaries of Youth Ministers.

-It was explained to the donors that for the first time, the Catholic Youth Ministry program will be included as one of the ministries supported by the funds raised in our Annual Catholic Appeal, to ensure that the future of the Church in Brooklyn and Queens is strong for the next generation and beyond.
+It was announced to the donors that for the first time, the Catholic Youth Ministry program will be included as one of the ministries supported by the funds raised in our Annual Catholic Appeal.
+Insuring that the future of the Church in Brooklyn and Queens is strong for the next generation and beyond.